bsorrentino/bsorrentino/_posts/2024-03-05-how-to-stream-data-in-nextjs.md

 }
 ```

-In the code above we have created a `makeStream` function that takes in an [async generator] and return a [ReadableStream].
-As you see we can pass to the [ReadableStream]’s `constructor`, a callback function that is used when the stream starts to produce data. when invoked to this function is provided a controller object where we can put the fetched data on a queue.
+The `makeStream` function takes in an [async generator] and return a [ReadableStream].
+As you see we can pass to the [ReadableStream]’s `constructor`, a callback function that is used when the stream starts to produce data.
+Once invoked, to this function is provided a controller object where we can put the fetched data on a queue.

 So in summary, it's taking an [async generator] of data, encoding each chunk to binary data, and piping that data through a [ReadableStream] so that the stream can be consumed asynchronously.
 This allows you to generate data on demand and stream it to the client efficiently without buffering everything in memory.
 The client can then read from the stream over time as the data becomes available.

-### Create a specialized Response Object
+### Create a specialized Response object

+Now we create a custom subclass of [Response] able to manage a [ReadableStream]

 ```typescript
 /**